stephencweiss/stephencharlesweiss.com/content/blog/2019-06-30/psql-single-vs-double-quotes.md

 WHERE MediaCategory = 'Audio';
 ```

-In SQL, you’d be right.
+In SQL, you'd be right.
-If you’re using Postgres, you’d be wrong.
+If you're using Postgres, you'd be wrong.
 Instead, you get a syntax error.

-That’s because while SQL is _not_ case-sensitive, Postgres _is_.
+That's because while SQL is _not_ case-sensitive, Postgres _is_.
 Even more confusingly, the engine will _automatically_ convert your strings to lower case, _unless_ instructed not too.

-That’s where quotes can come in handy.
+That's where quotes can come in handy.

-We already used single quotes to ensure that we match on the text literal, but trying that with `’MediaQuery’` is likely _not_ what you’re looking for.
+We already used single quotes to ensure that we match on the text literal, but trying that with `'MediaQuery'` is likely _not_ what you're looking for.
 Instead, we need a Double Quotes.

 ```sql
 SELECT "MediaKey", "ChangedByID", "MediaCategory", "MediaHTML"